-In October we styled our house for a frozen themed birthday party for Sophie’s 5th birthday.
+In October, we styled our house for a Frozen-themed birthday party for Sophie’s 5th birthday.
 First of all (where has the time gone!?) it’s already a few months past her birthday and second, how the heck is she 5 already!!
 I’m so happy to be (finally) putting together a blog post everything I did to put together her Frozen themed birthday party decorations.

 Photos: Julie Christine Photography

 One of her first requests for this party was to have Princess Elsa at the party.
-We had been a to couple of her friends birthday parties in the year where their favourite princess was present and knew it would be a party to remember for her.
+We had been to a couple of her friends birthday parties in the year where their favourite princess was present and knew it would be a party to remember for her.
 We looked into How to Hire a Princess in the Vancouver area and in the end had Elsa from Believe Party & Entertainment come.

 I put a full blog post together on the details for “How to Hire a Princess” so feel free to check that out and everything that came along with it.

 - The most beautiful cake and cookies decorated and designed by The Cake Mama.
 Not only do her cakes look amazing they taste even better, I was blown away with these creations!

 - Hand cut snowflakes for the back drop.
 We spent the morning of the party ( Yes, I am that last minute) cutting out all these little snowflakes and I love the texture it added to the backdrop.
 If you don’t want to cut them out yourself, you can find some great pre-cut snowflakes here.